A Study to Evaluate MK-0482 for Relapsed/Refractory Acute Myeloid Leukemia (AML) or Chronic Myelomonocytic Leukemia (CMML) (MK-0482-002)

 Number of Participants Who Experience at Least One Adverse Event (AE)

-An AE is defined as any untoward medical occurrence in a participant, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
-The number of participants who experience at least one AE will be presented.
+An AE was defined as any untoward medical occurrence in a participant, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
+The number of participants who experienced at least one AE was reported for each arm.

-An AE is defined as any untoward medical occurrence in a participant, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
-The number of participants who discontinue study treatment due to an AE will be presented.
+An AE was defined as any untoward medical occurrence in a participant, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
+The number of participants who discontinued study treatment due to an AE was reported for each arm.

 Secondary Outcome Measures